scopplestone/testing/docs/userguide/020_workflow.md

 where the floating format with length of *F21.14* is used as default value.

 ### Parallel execution
 The simulation code is specifically designed for (massively) parallel execution using the MPI library.
 For parallel runs, the code must be compiled with `PICLAS_MPI=ON`.
 Parallel execution is then controlled using `mpirun`

     mpirun -np [no. processors] piclas parameter.ini [DSMCSpecies.ini] [restart_file.h5]

 The grid elements are organized along a space-filling curved, which gives a unique one-dimensional element list.
 In a parallel run, the mesh is simply divided into parts along the space filling curve.
 Thus, domain decomposition is done *fully automatic* and is not limited by e.g. an integer factor between the number of cores and elements.
 The only limitation is that the number of cores may not exceed the number of elements.

 ## Post-processing

 **PICLas** comes with a tool for visualization.
-The piclas2vtk tool converts the HDF5 files generated by **PICLas** to the binary VTK format, readable by many visualization tools like ParaView and VisIt.
+The piclas2vtk tool converts the HDF5 files generated by **PICLas** to the binary
+VTK format, readable by many visualization tools like ParaView and VisIt.
 The tool is executed by

 ~~~~~~~
 piclas2vtk [posti.ini] output.h5
 ~~~~~~~

 Multiple HDF5 files can be passed to the piclas2vtk tool at once.
-The (optional) runtime parameters to be set in `posti.ini` are given in Chapter \ref{chap:visu_output}.
+The (optional) runtime parameters to be set in `posti.ini` are given in Chapter {ref}`040_visu_output:Visualization & Output`.